mami-project/draft-trammell-plus-legitimate-firewall/draft-trammell-plus-statefulness.md

 protocols, they MAY be deployed together with a path-to-receiver signal with feedback as defined in {{draft-trammell-plus-abstract-mech}} asking for timeouts t1, t2, and t3 for a given flow.

+# Deployment Considerations

+## Middlebox Deployment

+[EDITOR'S NOTE: write me: why would a middlebox use this state machine? common state signaling allows them to use TCP-like logic for handling UDP; with a single wire format, recognizing this wire format can differentiate UDP with an overlaying transport from unclassified UDP. making this wire format obvious to recognize should increase deployment: note that implementors of these devices may use reverse engineering instead of reading the spec.]

+## Endpoint Deployment

+[EDITOR'S NOTE: write me: why would an endpoint want to expose this information?
+Reduce the need to send keepalives for long-lived flows;
+maintain UDP connectivity on networks that otherwise wouldn't provide it.
+Is there a day-one story?]

 # Signal mappings for transport protocols